Tangoe/Mobile-Procurement-API-Documentation/tutorials/states/index.md

 **This tutorial provides instructions for obtaining a list of states or provinces that are located within a specific country.**

 When creating forms where users are required to enter address information, a dropdown list of states or provinces might need to be displayed.
-The **/regions** endpoint is used to obtain the data needed for populating the options.
+The **/regions** endpoint is used to obtain the data needed for populating the options in the list.

 To begin, you must first determine the region ID for a selected country.
 If you do not know this ID, call the **/regions** endpoint to get a full list of countries that you can search for the relevant region ID.